sraimundumd/infoscidashboard/README.md

 * Description: An application for Information Science students to easily search for INST courses and save them the hassle of navigating through Testudo - Schedule of classes.
 * Heroku link: https://infoscidashboard.herokuapp.com
-* Target browsers: Desktop, iOS iPhone 8 and above
+* Target browsers: Desktop, IOS devices as well (Mobile Screen not organized)

 ### Developer Manual
 ##### How to install our application and all dependencies -
-First step would be to clone the repo from our main branch infoscidashboard once cloned open the repo in any code or text editor we prefer Visual studio code.
-Once opened you would want to install an extension to your editor called live server.
-This will allow you to experience live commits and open the app up on a local host domain on your device.
+First step would be to clone the repo from our main branch infoscidashboard.
+Once cloned, open the repo in any code or text editor, we prefer Visual studio code.
+Once opened you want to install npm by runing "npm install".
+This will instal node js that will be used to run our server.
 ##### How to run our application on a server -
-Running our application is simple.
-Right click within our main index.html file, and you should see the plugin we installed earlier called live server.
-Once you click that your default browser should open up a localhost//:5050 or something similar allowing
+Once that is installed sucessfully you will open up a new terminal window and start the server by running the command "npm start".
+This will run our server on port 3000 and you will be able to open the app in your browser by going to http://localhost:3000/ This will allow you to experience live commits and open the app up on a local host domain on your device.
 ##### How to run any tests you have written for your software you to use the application.
 ###### The API for your server application -
     GET- CONNECTS TO THE API AND OUR PREVIOUS LAB TO USE THE CLASS NAME 'NAME' TO EVALUTE THE REQUEST BEING ASKED